Sovrient

 05If an on‑chain anchor exists, verify the root on the designated ledger; otherwise status remains AWAITING ON-CHAIN WITNESS

-06If any step fails, the attestation is invalid.
-No partial verification.
+06If any step fails, the attestation is invalid for protocol publication.
+No partial verification is accepted for protocol publication.

-This procedure is executable by any independent party without cooperation.
+This procedure is executable using the published verifier kit; no privileged access is required.
 If it cannot be completed independently, the attestation is not witnessed.

 Replay execution is defined over the published command, model version, seed, and dataset hashes; environmental variance outside these bounds (hardware, OS, filesystem ordering) is out of scope.
 All bundle components are ordered deterministically prior to hashing — canonical ordering ensures identical Merkle roots regardless of reconstruction path.